 At some point, every 2WD Vanagon will need to have the fuel tank re-sealed.
 If you are smelling gas after a fill-up or even see gas dripping on the ground, it's time for a tank re-seal!
-This is something that the average backyard mechanic can easily fix.
+Luckily, this is something that the average backyard mechanic can easily fix.
+Installation instructions NOT included.

 All vehicles made after or around 1974 have a fuel vapor control system.
 Before these systems were required, fuel tanks on vehicles were just allowed to vent raw fuel vapor into the atmosphere, which aggravated the smog problem.
 In the 70s, all filling stations in California—and then most in the rest of the country—were required to have those clumsy rubber boots added to the filling station pump handles.
 Those boots and the vapor control systems on all vehicles drastically reduced the raw gasoline that would usually just evaporate into the air.

 Starting in 2008 in California (and undoubtedly coming soon to other states as well), a new law now requires that the fuel tank vapor control system pass a pressure test as part of the regular smog test.
 This kit contains all the parts needed to re-seal the part of the vapor control system on the fuel tank of your Vanagon.
 There are other parts of the system that may need service, like the vapor tanks, check valves, control valve, and charcoal canister—all of which GoWesty is familiar with and keeps in stock.
 But our experience is that the parts in this kit are all that is needed 90% of the time.
 Get ahead of the game!
 Be prepared!